Don't want to read everything below? Just use Draft Genius to pick your team instead.

 Madden fantasy drafts are one of the most fun experiences for Madden franchise players, but it can be strenuous not knowing who to draft and when.
 The key to drafting a great team is to have a strategy in mind before entering the draft and knowing beforehand where every player is selected.

 Madden Tools gives you the power to see where players get drafted before you even start the draft.
 Use this to your advantage!
-The player’s average draft pick indicates who will be available and when in each round.
-Look through the draft board before adding players to the watch list to understand where players get drafted first.
-After you have looked through a few draft rounds, open the watch list and follow the steps below to draft the best overall team for your play style.
+The player's earliest draft pick indicates who will be available and when in each round.
+Look through the draft board and our analytics pages while adding players to the watch list so you don't miss a player during the draft.

 Round 1 – Franchise Player